 Garmin offers five different types of heart rate monitors and I can understand that this might be a bit overwhelming if you ‘just want an HR strap’.
 So I’ve done the research and will list the intended purpose (if the names aren’t clear enough) and their differences.
 First a small overview per strap.

 This was maybe the most underwhelming announcement of Garmin in Januari 2019, the HRM-Dual is ‘just another’ heart rate strap, but adding BLE to it.
 Which, for Garmin, is a bit out of their field as they are all in for ANT.
 So if all you care about is your heart rate data and connectivity to any of your current devices, this is the HRM for you.
+One benefit is that the Dual has a removable pod.
+So you can clean the strap separately and even replace it if it has had too much sun or sunscreen and lost its elasticity.
+Perfect for cycling for example.

 Then came the HRM-Run in July of 2019.
 The HRM-Run isn’t a high-profile HRM strap.
 Carrying over Running Dynamics from the HRM-Tri.
 But no Swimming or local storage.
 So a little less beefy, but enough if all you do is running and your (Garmin) watch supports the Running Dynamics.
 As you’ll get cadence, vertical oscillation and ground contact time.
+Running Dynamics can be a valuable addition to your metric to check your technique, form and fatigue.

 Finally Garmin introduced the HRM-Pro in September 2020.
 The HRM-Pro is the ‘top of the line’ and has all the features of the previous heart rate monitors and you van read my full review here.
 Except that it’s not detachable like the Dual and doesn’t have the grippy strap like the swim.
 But it does allow stand alone monitoring and connects with the Connect app by itself.
 So you can connect it to just about any other device and up to two BLE receivers (e.g. Zwift and your Edge computer).
 You can also get all swimming data and get running dynamics.
 As I said, everything.